ryansgot/minitoco/server/README.md

 ### Email verification is unnecessary.

 When signing up for a web service, users should be forced to verify their identity in some way.
 Most systems use some sort of email/phone text verification system through a service like SendGrid or Twilio.
 While I will be implementing a system wherein users can log in, I will not implement the user verification system in order to limit scope.

+### Minitocos may be transferred--not bought or sold.

+The task said to enable buying/selling tocos.
+However, there's not really much of a point in adding another endpoint that can increase the amount of tocos in the users balance (in that it doesn't show anything different from the rest of the app).
+For brevity, I've omitted the buying/selling of minitocos and opted to just have every user start with 1000 minitocos.
+Thus, for the sake of simplicity, creation of minitocos comes down to creation of the users.

 ## Approach